joshshiman/aviation-workshop/labs/lab-4-dashboard/README.md

 ## Part 2: Create Backend API (15 min)

-Before building the frontend, we need a simple API to serve data from Kafka.
+Before opening the dashboard page, we need a simple API that serves the latest flight, hazard, and alert data.

 ### Step 1: Create Flask API Server